AdrianSzlag/AdrianSzlag/README.md

 ### Hi there 👋
-I'm Adrian, a final-year Software Engineering student at Cracow University of Technology. 🎓
+I'm Adrian, a Master's student in Cybersecurity at Cracow University of Technology. 🎓

 🛠 Tech Stack:

-* Mostly programming in JavaScript and TypeScript.
+* Mostly programming in TypeScript.
-* Also familiar with C++ and Python.
+* Also familiar with Python and C++.

 🔥 Interests: